alexshopov/sicp/README.md

 SICP 2nd Edition requests that the time to process each prime be noted.
 When the book was published circa 1996 the time required to test primes >1M was probably significant.
-Running this example in 2024 on a 2.3 GHz MacBook Pro the time to process primes was effectively < .01 seconds, and I had to run the test routine against primes > 1B to see any actual duration reported.
+Running this example in 2024 on a 2.3 GHz MacBook Pro the time to process primes was effectively < .01 seconds.
+I had to run the test routine against primes >1B to see any actual duration reported.

 ### Added